 10 Easy Spots to Visit in Philadelphia

-Drexel University’s Online Student’s Day is Saturday, June 24 from 10 a.m.–12 p.m.
-Besides being a great way to tour the campus, learn about Drexel’s resources and speak with enrollment counselors in-person, it also gives you the opportunity to explore Drexel’s home city of Philadelphia.
+Drexel University’s Online Student’s Day takes place on Saturday, June 23 from 10 a.m.–12 p.m.
+Besides being a great way to tour the campus, learn about Drexel’s resources and speak with enrollment counselors in-person, Online Students Day also gives you the opportunity to explore Drexel’s home city of Philadelphia.
 With a ton of restaurants, museums and historical sites to choose from, here are some of the best things to do in Philly this weekend.

 Take a picture with the Mario statue

 It’s a tradition for Drexel students to get a picture with the campus’s most famous statue (and favorite mascot).
-No trip to campus is complete without posing in front of Mario the Magnificent.
+No trip to campus is complete without posing in front of Mario the Magnificent on the corner of 33rd and Market Streets.

 Stroll down Boathouse Row